ElektraInitiative/libelektra/doc/api_review/core/ksVNew.md

 ## Signature

 KeySet *ksVNew(size_t alloc, va_list ap)

 ## Checklist

 #### Doxygen

-- [ ] first line explains briefly what the function does
+- [ ] First line explains briefly what the function does
 - [ ] `@see`
 - [ ] `@since`
 - [ ] `@ingroup`
 - [ ] `@retval`
-- [ ] good example or snippet how to use the function
+- [ ] Good example or snippet how to use the function
-- [ ] simple examples go first
+- [ ] Simple examples go first
 - [ ] Precondition
 - [ ] Postcondition
 - [ ] Invariant